lapinskim/gene2csm/README.md

 * 1st column contains a unique _index_ number; the numbering follows the genomic start position of the crRNA in descending order, starting from 0;
 * `seq` column contains a sequence of the putative crRNA; reverse-complementary to the chosen target transcript;
 * `GC` column contains the %GC content of the crRNA
-* `ent` column contains the mean positional entropy value of the target mRNA sequence in the binding position of crRNA; it describes the structural well-definednes of the region; the higher the better;
+* `ent` column contains the mean positional entropy value of the target mRNA sequence in the binding position of crRNA; it describes the structural well-definedness of the region; the higher the better;
-* `dG_AA` column contains the change in Gibbs free energy of the homodimer duplex created by two crRNA oligos; the higher (less negative) the better- the less stable the homodimer complex is
+* `dG_AA` column contains the change in Gibbs free energy of the homodimer duplex created by two crRNA oligonucleotides; the higher (less negative) the better- the less stable the homodimer complex is
 * `G_A` column stores the Gibbs free energy of the monomeric crRNA, the higher (less negative) the better- the less structured the monomer is;
 * `bitscore` column contains the bitscore value of the best alignment of the sequence to the sequences from the database as defined by the BLAST algorithm; the lower the better
 * `nident` column contains the number of identical matching nucleotides in the best scoring blast alignment of the crRNA to the sequences from the database; the lower the better;